SebiAi/custom-nothing-glyph-tools/README.md

 ```bash
 python3 GlyphTranslator.py MyLabelFile.txt
 ```
+You can also add a watermark by writing your watermark to a text file and passing it to the script like this: `--watermark MyWatermarkFile.txt`

 Assuming your Label file was called `MyLabelFile.txt` it will spit out two files called `MyLabelFile.glypha` and `MyLabelFile.glyphc1` in your current working directory.

 > **:warning: Attention**